xar-network/xar-network/docs/launch/blog-1-en.md

 round of internal bug hunting to further ensure sufficient pre-launch security due diligence.

-Right after Cosmos-SDK v0.31.0 is released, a Zar testnet will be released in an effort to flush out any hard to find bugs.
+Right after Cosmos-SDK v0.31.0 is released, a Xar testnet will be released in an effort to flush out any hard to find bugs.

 ### 3 Game of Stakes Completed